jasgigli/gigli.js/CONTRIBUTING.md

-# Contributing to validex
+# Contributing to gigli.js

-Thank you for considering contributing to validex!
+Thank you for considering contributing to gigli.js!
 Your help is greatly appreciated.

 ## How to Contribute